Howl Community Impact Microgrant Program

 Activities that support the dissemination of information and knowledge.

-If you have an idea for a project but are unsure if it meets these criteria, please reach out to a member of our team.
+If you have an idea for a project but are unsure if it meets these criteria, we encourage you to attend one of our upcoming virtual information sessions (see dates below).
 For more project ideas, click the dropdown button below.

 -